Antoni Wysocki

-Antoni Wysocki (May 25, 1884 – October 22, 1940) was a member of the Greater Poland Uprising, the commander of the Wilda military campaign, which was the first to reach the Bazar Hotel on the day of the outbreak of the insurrection.
+Antoni Wysocki (May 25, 1884 – October 22, 1940) was a Polish military commander.
+He was a member of the Greater Poland Uprising, the commander of the Wilda military campaign, which was the first to reach the Bazar Hotel on the day of the outbreak of the insurrection.

 Biography

 Antoni Wysocki was born on May 25, 1884, in Poznań.
 He was a son of Michal (a saddler) and Maria Stępniak.
 From 1902 to 1904 he was learning to become a printer.
 He obtained the vocational certificate and worked in the vocation until the outbreak of the I World War.

 In August 1912, he started to organize the first scout teams in Poznań.
 Initially, these groups went under the name of Towarzystwo Gier i Zabaw dla Młodzieży “Zorza” (The Association of Games and Fun for the Youth “The Dawn”), later Towarzystwo Skautów “Zorza” (The Association of Scouts “The Dawn”), and finally the name got shortened to Hufiec “Zorza” (“The Dawn” Regiment).
-Antoni Wysocki became the commander of the regiment.
+Wysocki became the commander of the regiment.